Parents (1988 film): Release

+Parents was released theatrically in Buffalo, New York on December 9, 1988.
+It premiered the following month in New York City and Los Angeles on January 27, 1989.

 Home media

-The film was released on DVD on 25 May 1999 in its unmatted full-screen format.
+Parents was released on DVD on May 25, 1999 by Artisan Entertainment in unmatted full-screen format.
 The original DVD was out of print for a brief period of time, before the film was re-released in the DVD format as a double feature with the film Fear, and presented for the first time in widescreen since its original theatrical release.

 Lionsgate released the film on Blu-ray on January 31, 2017, as part of their Vestron Video Collector's Series line.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 67% of 15 surveyed critics gave the film a positive review.